Skip to content

 Library audio files are not included in backups — only the database.
 Back up your library volume separately.

-Trigger a backup manually from System > Backups > Create Backup.
+Trigger a backup manually with the Create Backup button under Settings > System > Backup & Restore.
 This creates an immediate backup regardless of the schedule.

-From System > Backups, download any backup file to store off-site.
+From Settings > System > Backup & Restore, download any backup file to store off-site.
 This is recommended — if your config volume is lost, the backups stored inside it are lost too.

 Restore is a two-step process to prevent accidental data loss: